vincent-maillou/PASIf/README.md

   Make sure in the Makefile to make the __PYBIND11__ macro to match you'r installed version.

 - To compile the CUDA code you'll need the Nvidia compiler __nvcc__.
 This come in the __NVIDIA HPC SDK__: https://developer.nvidia.com/hpc-sdk
-  This is installed by default in /opt/nvidia/, make sure to add the path to the compiler in you're Linux Path:
+  This is installed by default in /opt/nvidia/, make sure to add the path to the compiler in your Linux Path:

         export PATH=/opt/nvidia/hpc_sdk/Linux_x86_64/*version*/compilers/bin:$PATH